dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

    Rigify assumes that 1 unit corresponds to 1 meter.
 So a human is about 2 units tall.
-   If your character is in a different scale and you are more familiar with modeling rather than rigging, it is suggested to scale it to Rigify dimensions before positioning the meta-rig bones. f you want to scale the character's geometry, we suggest you to first scale up the character in Object Mode, then apply the geometry scale with the *Apply Scale* tool.
+   If your character is in a different scale and you are more familiar with modeling rather than rigging, it is suggested to scale it to Rigify dimensions before positioning the meta-rig bones.
+   If you want to scale the character's geometry, we suggest you to first scale up the character in Object Mode, then apply the geometry scale with the *Apply Scale* tool.